target2/submissionUI/docs/tutorial.rst

 Metadata organization
 ---------------------
 For a submission to be marked complete and to be available on the Data Portal, you must fill out several pieces of information about how the files were generated (e.g., how the mouse was treated, how the assay was performed).
+For production data, complete metadata constitutes all required fields and relationships.

 The metadata is organized into discrete categories (such as Mouse, Assay, Reagent) that are linked together.
 The entity relationship diagram on the Accession Registry Portal home page (https://meta.targetepigenomics.org/) displays the relationships between the metadata categories.
 Some categories will have only one or a few unique instances per lab (e.g., Bioproject), while others (e.g., Mouse) will have many.
 By storing metadata as unique objects, we can avoid entering redundant data (e.g., multiple mice may link to the same Diet and Treatment).